On the Complexity of the Succinct State Local Hamiltonian Problem: The Succinct State Local Hamiltonian Problem

-The stationary distribution of the Markov chain is the probability distribution sampling the ground state $\ket{\xi}$, i.e., $\pi(x) = \abs{\braket{x}{\xi}}^2$.
-The use of Gillespie's algorithm then allows Arthur to simulate the Markov chain for a time $t = O(\poly{n})$.
 To distinguish between the \sc{yes} and \sc{no} cases, Arthur must check that $G$ defines a \emph{legal} generator; in the \sc{no} case, the generator can have ill-defined parts and therefore rejection occurs when the walk hits these sectors.
-It is well-known that Markov chains in these circumstances exhibit mixing times that scale with the inverse of the spectral gap~\cite{BGL22,BCGL22}, though the requirement of $G$ being a legal generator is independent of a large spectral gap~\cite{Jiang25}.
-See Ref.~\cite{Jiang25} for further details.
+It is well-known that Markov chains in these circumstances exhibit mixing times that scale with the inverse of the spectral gap~\cite{bravyi2022simulate,bravyi2023rapidly}, though the requirement of $G$ being a legal generator is independent of a large spectral gap~\cite{jiang2025local}.
+Furthermore, it is clear that the computational steps can be performed efficiently given the assumptions and inputs outlined above.

-From Arthur's algorithm and previous work on Markov chains for real Hamiltonians~\cite{BCGL22}, we can see that the problem is in \cl{MA} if the Hamiltonian is real.
+From Arthur's algorithm and previous work on Markov chains for real Hamiltonians~\cite{bravyi2023rapidly}, we can see that the problem is in \cl{MA} if the Hamiltonian is real.

-\begin{theorem}[\cite{Jiang25}] The \sc{$\mathbb{Q}_{p(n)}$-Succinct State $k$-Local Real Hamiltonian} problem is in \cl{MA}, for all $k\geq 2$. \end{theorem}
+\begin{theorem}[\cite{jiang2025local}] The \sc{$\mathbb{Q}_{p(n)}$-Succinct State $k$-Local Real Hamiltonian} problem is in \cl{MA}, for all $k\geq 2$. \end{theorem}

-\begin{remark} It is known that polynomially-gapped $k$-local stoquastic Hamiltonians (with polynomially-bounded norm), can be mapped to a Metropolis-Hastings Markov chain with a mixing time scaling as $\tilde{O}(\poly{n})$~\cite{BGL22}.
+\begin{remark} It is known that polynomially-gapped $k$-local stoquastic Hamiltonians (with polynomially-bounded norm), can be mapped to a Metropolis-Hastings Markov chain with a mixing time scaling as $\tilde{O}(\poly{n})$~\cite{bravyi2022simulate}.
 As we discuss later, the fixed-node stoquastic Hamiltonians need not be local, and can have unbounded norm if no structure is assumed on the size of the ground state's coefficients.
 Non-locality means a single configuration $x$ may have exponentially many neighbors $y$ with non-zero transition amplitude; a discrete-time Markov chain proposal step could then require enumerating or sampling among exponentially many possibilities, which is infeasible.
 An unbounded operator norm implies arbitrarily large transition rates.
 Continuous-time Markov chains can avoid both issues. \end{remark}